-This feature provides the ability to perform a one-point, two-point or process Conductivity resp.
-Resistivity "Sensor" calibration for two- or four-electrode sensors.
+This feature provides the ability to perform a one-point or two-point Conductivity or Resistivity 'Sensor' calibration.
 The procedure described below works for both types of calibrations.
-There is no reason to perform a two-point calibration on a 2-electrode conductivity sensor.
-It is also not practical to calibrate conductivity sensors using (low conductivity) reference solutions.
-It is recommended that conductivity sensors be sent back to the factory for calibration.
+There is no reason to perform a two-point calibration on a two-electrode conductivity sensor.
+Four electrode sensors do require a two-point calibration.
+It is also not practical to calibrate resistivity sensors using (low conductivity) reference solutions.
+It is recommended that resistivity sensors be sent back to the factory for calibration.
 Consult factory for assistance.

-NOTE: When performing calibration on a conductivity sensor, results will vary depending on the methods, calibration apparatus and/or quality of reference standards used to perform the calibration.
+NOTE: When performing calibration on a conductivity or resistivity sensor, results will vary depending on the methods, calibration apparatus and/or quality of reference standards used to perform the calibration.